 A larger boat ramp with multiple launch lanes and pontoons allows recreational and commercial boaters to be efficiently and safely accommodated.
 This may include a small shelter, and footpaths to improve pedestrian access, including to the beach.
 Upgrading the southern breakwater would create a new recreational fishing facility that reaches near the end point of the old jetty.
 It would provide an improved connection to landside and provides clear delineation between operating ferries and people.
+Precedent images

 Potential boat ramp shelter

 Beach access with water play

 Concept for cultural reflection and sharing spaces

-The Ngurunderi people are the Traditional Owners of the Cape Jervis area.
+The Ngarrindjeri people are the Traditional Owners of the Cape Jervis area.
 It is a place where important histories, stories and activities take place.

-Ngurunderi's Creation Story links Cape Jervis to other places across the Fleurieu.
+Ngarrindjeri Creation Story links Cape Jervis to other places across the Fleurieu.
 For the Ngarrindjeri people, environment, animals, and people are all connected, and all aspects of the natural and human environments are considered holistically and equally.

-The Master Plan seeks to reflect the important and active Ngurunderi culture and values of the Cape Jervis area, and applies this foundation to the precinct layout, activities, and experiences.

-Concept for improved public spaces and placemaking

-Artist impression of public plaza

-The Master Plan aims to improve amenity across the whole of the Precinct.
-This includes targeted improvements to the paths and areas that visitors spend time in as well as cultural sharing spaces and recreational areas.

-Proposed public realm improvements will entice visitors beyond the ferry terminal to lookouts, new cultural spaces, the Heysen Trail and harbour attractions, with new and upgraded paths and loop trails, and a comfortable pedestrian arrival plaza near the ferry terminal.
+The Master Plan seeks to reflect the important and active Ngarrindjeri culture and values of the Cape Jervis area, and applies this foundation to the precinct layout, activities, and experiences.
+Concept for improved public spaces and placemaking Proposed public realm improvements will entice visitors beyond the ferry terminal to lookouts, new cultural spaces, the Heysen Trail and harbour attractions, with new and upgraded paths and loop trails, and a comfortable pedestrian arrival plaza near the ferry terminal.

-Gravel path with timber sleepers and landscaping

-Corten steel and timber wayfinding and trail heads

-Artwork imprinted into concrete

-Timber seating incorporating planting
+Reference number: #21182133 Page 17 of 21

 Concept for precinct gateway

-A landscape gateway would be created at the intersection with the Flinders Drive and proposed link road.
-Wayfinding signage, statement trees and landscaping and thresholds with contrasting road treatments would help to welcome visitors to the Precinct.
+A landscape gateway would be created at the intersection with the current road and proposed link road.
+Wayfinding signage, low native landscaping and thresholds with contrasting road treatments would help to welcome visitors to the precinct.
+Signage should clearly direct long vehicles to the link road.

-Artist impression of gateway
+Existing gateway

-Concept for play spaces
+Concept gateway

-A play area close to the terminal could help to keep young travellers (and their parents) happy and provide a joyful way to celebrate the location.
+Landscaped gateway on Flinders Drive approaching the harbour Cape Jervis Harbour Precinct Master Plan 27/06/2025 Reference number: #21182133 Page 18 of 21 Concept for play spaces A play area close to the terminal could help to keep young travellers (and their parents) happy and provide a joyful way to celebrate the location.
 The Heysen Trail-head can be integrated and celebrated further by creating an arrival experience for those beginning and completing their journey.

-BBQ facilities, revegetation and upgraded paths encourage people to visit, enjoy and spend time.
+BBQ facilities, revegetation and upgraded paths (including accessibility ramp) encourage people to visit, enjoy and spend time.

+Precedent images